gbv/jskos-server/README.md

 - **`identityProviders`**: List of strings.
 Can be defined on any level (deeper levels will take the values from higher levels if necessary\*).
 If set, an action can only be used by users who have that identity associated with them. `null` by default (no restrictions).

+- **`identityGroups`**: Object mapping URIs to objects with only field `identities`.
+Keys of this option can be used in field `identities` elsewhere in the configuration to refer to a group of identities.

 - **`ips`**: List of strings.
 Strings can be IPv4 addresses (e.g. `127.0.0.1`, `123.234.123.234`) or CIDR ranges (e.g. `192.168.0.1/24`).
 Can be defined on any level (deeper levels will take the values from higher levels if necessary\*).
 If set, an action can only be used by clients with a whitelisted IP address. `null` by default (no restrictions).
 Note: An empty array will allow all IPs.
 Note: This property will be removed for security reasons when accessing [GET /status](#get-status) (meaning that clients will not be able to see the whitelisted IP addresses).

 - **`fromSchemeWhitelist`/`toSchemeWhitelist`**: Can be defined only on type `mappings`.
 List of scheme objects that are allowed for `fromScheme`/`toScheme` respectively. `null` allows all schemes.